Logging like 'Pi' – card

 How It Works

-The extension integrates seamlessly into your pi.dev workflow, making it effortless to capture thoughts and decisions as they happen—no context switching required.
+The extension integrates seamlessly into your workflow.
 A write_captains_log and read_captains_log is all you need.
 If you’re using pi.dev and want to bring a bit of Starfleet discipline to your development workflow:

 1. Check out the extension: github.com/jplattel/pi-captains-log